hypo69/hypo/docs/gemini/out/en/explainer/src/scenario/README.RU.md

     * `run_scenario_file`: Takes config (`s`) and a scenario file path.
 Loads scenarios from the file and calls `run_scenario` for each one.
     * `run_scenario`: Takes config (`s`) and a scenario (a dictionary).
 Performs web requests to extract data, processes it, and saves to the database.
 This is the core logic.
     * `dump_journal`: Takes config (`s`) and a journal list.
 Saves the journal to a file.
     * `main`: The entry point.
 Calls `run_scenario_files` with a list of scenario files.
-This function orchestrates the entire process.
+This function orcheStartes the entire process.

 * **Variables:**